Seemee/algoxtools/README.md

 ```

 ### bool mcr_cover( array )
-Minimum column rows cover (Or Most-constrained column rows cover)
+Minimum column rows cover (Or Most-constrained column rows cover)<br/>
-Initialy selects the first column with the least number of nodes and the first row in that column and covers that entry.
+Initialy selects the first column with the least number of nodes and the first row in that column and covers that entry.<br/>
-In subsequent calls mcr_cover selects a next row and covers it until all rows untill the last row is reached.
+In subsequent calls mcr_cover selects a next row and covers it until all rows untill the last row is reached.<br/>
-Returns a boolean False if no more rows are available, else returns True
+Returns a boolean False if no more rows are available, else returns True<br/>
-This function should be balanced by uncover
+This function should be balanced by uncover<br/>
 ### Example:
 ```
 while axt.mcr_cover( array ):